 In early 2020, Microsoft quietly went about the process of starting to address the driver issues that have been plaguing users.
 It started with the announcement that there was going to be an introduction of rolling out drivers in phases.

-And this would differ from the past where all Windows 10 computers were receiving major and minor updates automatically via Windows Updates that were released on the same day for everyone.
+And this would differ from the past, where all Windows 10 computers were receiving major and minor updates automatically.
+These updates via Windows Updates released on the same day for everyone.
 The idea with the phase system is to allow the pushing of updates to highly active devices from where Microsoft can then collect diagnostic data that helps to assess compatibility issues.

 Also, Microsoft mentioned implementing a new policy where their hardware partners can now ask them to block Windows 10 feature upgrades on a PC running an incompatible driver.
 The widespread problems that arose from Microsoft being the only one doing the assessing and blocking necessitated this change in approach.
 By doing all of this, Microsoft can begin the process of resolving the countless headaches that we have been facing.